Protectorate of Wallis and Futuna: World War II

-End of the Protectorate (1946–1961)
+End of the protectorate (1946–1961)

-Economic, Social, and Political Changes
+Economic, social, and political changes

 Following the American experience, "the balance of power was disrupted:” between 1945 and 1950, the Kingdom of Uvea saw three kings (Leone Manikitoga, Pelenato Fuluhea, and Kapeliele Tufele).
 On December 22, 1953, a new succession crisis erupted, fueled by disagreements between the king, the administration, and the mission.
 Aloisia Brial was appointed Queen of Uvea.
 Her reign was marked by political instability: the queen, considered overly authoritarian, faced opposition from her chieftaincy.
 In 1957, she was outvoted by the royal council but refused to abdicate.
 Tensions peaked when the district of Mu’a nearly seceded.
-The queen eventually resigned on September 12, 1958, and after difficult negotiations, Tomasi Kulimoetoke II succeeded her on March 12, 1959, successfully asserting his authority.
+The queen eventually abdicated on September 12, 1958, and after difficult negotiations, Tomasi Kulimoetoke II succeeded her on March 12, 1959, successfully asserting his authority.

 In Futuna, political instability was even greater, with frequent changes of kings in the kingdoms of Alo and Sigave.
 The Catholic mission, represented by Father Cantala, retained significant power, although it largely stayed out of Futunian political disputes.
 For example, in 1952, villages in Alo clashed over the succession of the Tu’i Agaifo.

 During the 1950s, maritime and then air links were established between Wallis and New Caledonia, infrastructures were built, and local civil servants were recruited.

 The post-World War II era was a period of economic crisis: the production of copra, the archipelago's only commercial crop, collapsed in Wallis, forcing the population to return to subsistence farming.
 Meanwhile, the population continued to grow, and the youth, influenced by contact with Americans, aspired to a new way of life.
 Consequently, from 1974 onward, significant emigration developed toward French territories in the Pacific, such as the New Hebrides and New Caledonia.
 Most emigrants were young men.
 Religious and customary authorities supervised this labor migration, and the diaspora became more structured.
 By 1956, Wallisians and Futunians in New Caledonia numbered 1,200 people, with clergy and representatives from the chieftaincies of each kingdom.
 They were valued for their hard work and loyalty to France.
 However, "these migrations were regularly hindered by the status of Wallisians and Futunians, who came from a ‘protected country’ under France’s rule but lacked the advantages of a sovereign state or the privileges of a territory within the French Union."
 According to Frédéric Angleviel, the protectorate had become "anachronistic" and was undergoing "a long agony."
 The integration of Wallis and Futuna as a French overseas territory was driven by economic imperatives to facilitate migration.